Academic Unit Reviews

 - SWOT analysis – unit strengths, weakness, opportunities, threats

-The report should also contain a profile of the academic staff in an appendix to the main body of the self-study report.
+The report should also include a profile of the academic staff in an appendix to the main body of the self-study report.
 It is highly recommended that the members adopt a uniform and brief format that summarizes the important information from each member’s curriculum vitae.
 CCAM has also prepared a template for academic curricula vitae.

 The composition of the review team is vital to the review's success.
 Team members must have credibility both inside and outside the unit under review.
-The unit is requested to submit six external and two internal review team nominees to the Provost's Office.
-A brief statement of rationale for the external nominees must accompany the submission.
+When nominating and appointing review team members, it is important to avoid any appearance of conflict of interest (see GOV-022-010 Conflict of Interest and Conflict of Commitment).

-The expectation of the review team is that they will provide an opinion about the strengths and weaknesses of the unit’s teaching, research and service programs.
-This will include an assessment of the numbers and diversity of academic and non-academic staff and their responsibilities, the resources provided, the effectiveness of the unit’s organization, the quality of the working environment, the relations of the unit to others, the quality of educational opportunities provided to students—both graduate and undergraduate, and the effectiveness of the evaluation methods used to gauge student and program success.
-The review team is expected to offer recommendations for improvement and innovation.
+The expectation of the review team is that they will provide an assessment about the strengths, challenges, and opportunities for improvement or growth with respect to the unit’s teaching, research, scholarship, creative works (when relevant), and service programs.
+This will include an assessment of the numbers and diversity of academic and non-academic staff and their responsibilities, the resources provided, the effectiveness of the unit’s organization, the quality of the working environment, the relations of the unit to others, the quality of educational opportunities provided to both graduate and undergraduate students, and the effectiveness of the evaluation methods used to gauge student and program success.
+The review team is expected to offer recommendations for improvement and innovation regarding the unit under review.

-Site Visit
+External Review Team's Site Visit

-The review team will meet at the University for an appropriate period of time, normally two days, and prepare a comprehensive report on the unit reviewed.
+The external review team will meet at the University for an appropriate period of time, normally two days, and prepare a comprehensive report on the unit reviewed.
 In preparing the report, the team will consult widely with academic and administrative staff, students, administrators and alumni involved with the programs and activities of the unit under review.
 Departmental faculty from the federated colleges will be invited to participate in the site visit.

 In extenuating circumstances, a virtual site visit will be considered in lieu of or in combination with an in-person site visit.